 The SAICEP partnership is co-led by Ronny A. Bell, PhD, MS, director of the Office of Cancer Health Equity at Wake Forest Baptist Comprehensive Cancer Center and a member of the Lumbee Tribe; Tomi Akinyemiju, PhD, MS, associate director of the DCI Community Outreach Engagement and Equity program (COEE); and Stephanie B. Wheeler, PhD, MPH, associate director of Community Outreach and Engagement at UNC Lineberger Comprehensive Cancer Center.

 SAICEP will leverage the resources and expertise of the three comprehensive cancer centers in North Carolina and partner with state and federally recognized tribes and urban Indian organizations across North Carolina to co-develop culturally relevant and effective cancer prevention and control initiatives among American Indian tribal communities.
-[See map below provided by the NC Commission of Indian Affairs]

 “The striking disparities in cancer incidence and mortality in American Indian tribes in our catchment area is a public health emergency.
 SAICEP will help us build a strong coalition of community leaders, state and local organizations, and scientists in each of our comprehensive cancer centers for co-learning and co-developing effective strategies to eliminate this disparity,” said Akinyemiju.
 "Strategies to reduce these disparities must include eliminating cancer-related risk factors such as tobacco use and obesity, as well as ensuring equitable access to quality health care, including regular cancer screening so that cancers can be detected and treated as early as possible."